httpie/cli/README.rst

     $ http --session=user1 -a user1:password example.org X-Foo:Bar

 From now on, you can refer to the session by its name.
-When you choose to use the session again, any the previously used authorization and HTTP headers will automatically be set:
+When you choose to use the session again, any previously specified authorization or HTTP headers will automatically be set:

 .. code-block:: bash